chaisql/chai/README.md

 - [ ] Stable storage format (90% completed)
 - [ ] Implement most of the SQL-92 standard (detailed roadmap coming soon)
 - [ ] Provide clients for other languages (JS/TS, Python, etc) and add support for RocksDB as the backend
+- [ ] Compatibility with PostgreSQL drivers and ORMs

 ## Installation